RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2023-11-02-newsletter.md

 - Participate in the [2024 State of Open Soruce](https://www.research.net/r/OPEN-SOURCE-INITIATIVE) survey.
 - The Society of Research Software Engineering have published their [latest newsletter](https://society-rse.org/newsletter-october-2023/).
 - rOpenSci, who promote open and reproducible research have published their [latest newsletter](https://ropensci.org/blog/2023/10/20/news-october-2023/).
+- The University of Sheffield is hosting a [series of bitesize seminars](https://www.sheffield.ac.uk/openresearch/events/how-share-seminar-series) on how best to share different types of research data.

 #### MATLAB
 - MATLAB R2023b includes updated support for [gate-based quantum computing](https://blogs.mathworks.com/matlab/2023/10/17/quantum-computing-in-matlab-r2023b-on-the-desktop-and-in-the-cloud/)

 #### Open Research
-- The University of Sheffield will be hosting its [Annual Open Research Lecture](https://www.sheffield.ac.uk/openresearch/events/annual-open-research-lecture) on the 6th December 2023.
-- The University of Sheffield is hosting a [series of bitesize seminars](https://www.sheffield.ac.uk/openresearch/events/how-share-seminar-series) on how best to share different types of research data.
 - Free Software Foundation Europe (FSFE) published a [short explainer video on free software](https://media.fsfe.org/w/p/9gYSyoEYggsqBExLWjRejL).
 + A series of factsheets from [FAIRsharing](https://fairsharing.org/) have been published.
   + [FAIRsharing in a nutshell](https://zenodo.org/record/8191958)